You’re on Holiday!

 How much luggage can I bring?

-Please limit your luggage to your sleeping bag, a main piece of luggage weighing no more than 20kg and one piece of hand luggage.
+Please limit your luggage to your sleeping bag (7 day tours), a main piece of luggage weighing no more than 20kg (44 lbs) and one piece of hand luggage. if you have more luggage than this please arrange to leave it at the your Las Vegas hotel – most will store it for free.

 How do I carry my spending money?

-ATM; s are readily available through the USA and your tour leader will point you in the right direction whilst on the tour.
-Travelers cheques are also widely accepted form of payment in the states.
-Credit cards are not accepted for many optional activities, en-route hotels and food kitty.
+ATM’s are readily available through the USA and your tour guide will point you in the right direction whilst on the tour.
+Travelers checks are also widely accepted form of payment in the states.
+Credit cards are not accepted for optional activities (except the helicopter flights in the Grand Canyon), en-route hotels and food kitty.

 I heard that tipping is the custom in the USA-how much should I tip?